Fairfax Felony Attorney

 The most serious crimes are classified as felonies.
 In Virginia, a felony conviction could result in long periods of incarceration or the death penalty.
 When the stakes are this high, you need knowledgeable and dedicated legal representation.
 At The Law Office of Ann Thayer, PLLC, our Fairfax lawyer represents individuals facing various felony charge.
 When you retain our services, we’ll fight hard, working toward a favorable outcome in your case.

 Ready to speak with our experienced attorney?
-Call us at (703) 940-0001 today.
+Call us at (703) 940-0001 today for felony or misdemeanor defenses.
 We also serve clients in Arlington, Prince William, Loudoun, and Alexandria.

 The Commonwealth of Virginia has 6 classes of felonies that are based on the seriousness of the offense.
 Class 1 felonies are the most serious, and Class 6 felonies are considered the least severe.
 The penalties for conviction depend on the category of the offense, past convictions, and other factors.